What’s the Real Cost of Medical School?

 Most Expensive Medical Schools in the U.S.

-An important consideration when choosing a medical school is the cost of living.
+One of the most important considerations when choosing a medical school within your budget is the cost of living.
 The cost of living can vary greatly depending on your medical school’s location.
-When considering the total cost of attendance, you should factor in things like rent, food, supplies, whether you’ll need a car, and the cost of traveling home if you’re attending a medical school out of your area.
+When calculating the total cost of attendance, you should factor in things like rent, food, supplies, whether you’ll need a car, and the cost of traveling home if you’re attending a medical school out of your area.
 These additional factors can tip the scale regarding a school’s affordability.
 This is also one of the most individual components of the medical school application and will require some research.
 The good news is that a variety of grants, scholarships, and loans are available for incoming medical students.

 How to Pay for Medical School: Loans & Scholarships